How the Federal Reserve Affects Mortgage Rates

 According to the Board of Governors of the Federal Reserve System, the organization takes on a variety of roles to promote the public interest.
 These roles include five main functions:

 1. Setting monetary policy.
-The Federal Reserve oversees the nation's monetary policy in order to create optimal economic conditions such as high employment rates and low inflation levels.
+The Federal Reserve oversees the nation's monetary policy to create optimal economic conditions such as high employment rates and low inflation levels.
 The Fed does this in part by moderating long-term interest rates through the federal funds rate.

 3. Promotes safety.
 Federal Reserve policies aim to promote "safety and soundness" among U.S. financial institutions.